bardia-p/argus/README.md

 ```
 (Argus should now show up as available in the list of servers)

-6. Join the server!
+5. Join the server!

 ## Using Argus
-The games will by default run for 3-minutes.
+- The games will by default run for 3-minutes.
 You can see what agent is doing in the chat log and inside your terminal.

-To navigate the level use `WASD`.
-Use `space` for zooming out and `shift` for zooming in.
+- To navigate the level use `WASD`.
+Use `space` to move the camera up and `shift` to move the camera down.

-If you want to stop the game simply type `/stop` in the Minecraft chat window (you can launch the window by pressing `T`
+- If you want to stop the game simply type `/stop` in the Minecraft chat window (you can launch the window by pressing `T`
 or `/`).

 ## Notes